-A few weekends ago, an urban exploring friend and I checked out Admiral’s Row in the Brooklyn Navy Yard.
+A few weekends ago, I checked out Admiral’s Row in the Brooklyn Navy Yard.
 The Second Empire mansions were built between 1864 and 1901, and the block used to be home to high ranking military officers and their families, such as Commodore Matthew Perry, who encouraged the opening of Japan to the West.
 Now Admiral’s Row is abandoned, the buildings in disrepair, the stately iron gates and brick walls now keeping out trespassers rather than serving as a barrier between the wealthy oasis and the busy street.

 Although Admiral’s Row has been entirely abandoned only since the 1970s, the homes have deteriorated significantly.
 Looking through broken windows, I could seem that entire floors had fallen and roofs had caved in.

 I read that there is a tennis court, and also a greenhouse, on the Admiral’s Row grounds, but I didn’t spot them from the sidewalk.
 There is little foot traffic going by them, but they are not at all hidden or cut off from the rest of the city.
 I can’t think of anywhere else in New York that is so plainly abandoned, forgotten, in plain sight.
 Tangible ghosts of a past that has mostly been bulldozed over.